roselinetwagiramariya/Sales-Data-Project/README.md

    >> [Notebook 1](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/Sales%20Data%20Cleaning.ipynb) (Used in the project)
    >> [Notebook 2](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) (Used in the project)
    >> [Notebook 3](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/BONUS_Country%20Info_merge_data_cleaning.ipynb) (Bonus as a practice/to demonstrate capacity)

 2. Clean and operate on the data while combining them:
-   a.

    Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
       >> [Notebook 2](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) (Used in the project)

-   b.
     If you’re using text data, get some information from your separate documents and summarize them in a DataFrame.
 This isn’t literally a join but accomplishes a similar idea.
 For example, getting the most frequent word distributions from both documents and then summarizing them in a table.
       >> [Notebook 3](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/BONUS_Country%20Info_merge_data_cleaning.ipynb) (Bonus as a practice/to demonstrate capacity)

 3. Make a Tableau dashboard to display your data.
       >> My [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions)
       >> My Tableau [worbook](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/3.%20Vizualizing%20Data/Sales%20Data%20Dashboard_Roseline_Twagiramariya.twbx), saved in the [3.
 Vizualizing Data](https://github.com/roselinetwagiramariya/Sales-Data-Project/tree/main/3.%20Vizualizing%20Data) folder.

-4. Best practices: Utilize a virtual environment and include instructions in your README on how the user should set one up.
+5. Best practices: Utilize a virtual environment and include instructions in your README on how the user should set one up.
    >> See my Read Me [here](https://github.com/roselinetwagiramariya/Sales-Data-Project/edit/main/README.md).

-5. Interpretation of your data: Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
+6. Interpretation of your data: Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
      >> See my [Jupyter Notebooks here](https://github.com/roselinetwagiramariya/Sales-Data-Project/tree/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks) for the Annotations
      >> See my Read Me [here](https://github.com/roselinetwagiramariya/Sales-Data-Project/edit/main/README.md).